 Autumn (First Half)

-The first four weeks of the term will focus on learning about feelings and emotions.
-We will look at a range of texts to support the children’s wellbeing and we will explore different scenarios.
-During this topic, we will develop our writing skills through story writing.
-The children will apply previously learnt writing skills to create setting descriptions using images of space from the Hubble telescope.
-In Computing, we will start by discussing E-safety as it is the corner stone of making children understand how to stay safe online.
-Children will be learning how to create multimedia animations, google slides and developing their research skills.
-During this term, we will explore a variety of religious places and symbols; recognising why they are special.
-In PSHE, the children will learn about the importance of friends and will understand how to recognise a healthy friendship.
-In Science, children will be looking at different types of materials suited for life in space.
-They will be discussing life in space and the resources human beings require to survive in space.
-In History, children will be looking at flags and landmarks from around the world.
-We will be looking at Christopher Columbus and Amy Johnson for exploration.
+The first term will focus on learning all about farming and where our food comes from.
+We will look at a range of texts to support children’s understanding about farming and how the food in our supermarkets comes from all around the world.
+During this topic, we will develop our writing skills through writing non-chronological reports based on different types of farming practices.
+In Computing, we will start by discussing E-Safety as it is the corner stone of making children understand how to stay safe online.
+Children will be learning how to research using Google and brushing up on their general Chromebook skills.
+During this term, we will explore a variety of religious places and symbols, recognising why they are special.
+In PSHE, the children will learn about the importance of mental well-being and its effect on different lives.
+In Science, children will be looking at animals, with emphasis on how they adapt to their environment for survival.
+We will compare animals living on farms to ones living in the wild.